 This service ensures the accessibility of University programs and services to eligible students.
 This office works closely with the University community to develop and coordinate the implementation of appropriate accommodations to disability.
 Accommodations, also called support services, are individually determined based on disability specific need and may include modified testing environments, transportation, sign language interpreters, and assistance with obtaining books in audio format.
-For more information about these services, please visit the webpage at: https://studentaffairs.indiana.edu/disability-services-students/
+For more information about these services, please visit this webpage.